OkaeriPoland/okaeri-configs/yaml-snakeyaml/README.md

 # Okaeri Configs | SnakeYAML

-Based on [asomov/snakeyaml](https://github.com/asomov/snakeyaml), a popular yaml library.
+Based on [asomov/snakeyaml](https://github.com/asomov/snakeyaml), a popular YAML library.

-Can be used as a replacement for platform dependant [yaml-bukkit](https://github.com/OkaeriPoland/okaeri-configs/tree/master/yaml-bukkit) or [yaml-bungee](https://github.com/OkaeriPoland/okaeri-configs/tree/master/yaml-bungee), but is a lot more prone to version compatibility issues on these platforms (e.g. underlying snakeyaml version changing in the runtime environment).
-Please use environment specific implementation if you are not sure if this one suits your needs.
+Can be used as a replacement for platform-dependent [yaml-bukkit](https://github.com/OkaeriPoland/okaeri-configs/tree/master/yaml-bukkit) or [yaml-bungee](https://github.com/OkaeriPoland/okaeri-configs/tree/master/yaml-bungee), but is more prone to version compatibility issues on these platforms (e.g., underlying SnakeYAML version changing in the runtime environment).
+Please use the environment-specific implementation if you are not sure if this one suits your needs.

-**Warning:** When using in non-standalone environment like bukkit or bungee modules were indented to, it is highly recommended to not shade snakeyaml into the resulting plugin or, if required to do so, use relocation.
-Ignoring this may and will result in incompatibilities.
+**Warning:** When using in non-standalone environments like Bukkit or Bungee modules were intended for, it is highly recommended to not shade SnakeYAML into the resulting plugin or, if required to do so, use relocation.
+Ignoring this may result in incompatibilities.

 ## Installation